harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 Step by step instructions to create users and teams in DOMjudge:

-   1. first add different 'Team Categories' which we can use for each course part
+   1. first add the `Team Category` named `teams-config-1` which we can use for the first course part

           click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Team Categories'
           click on 'Add new category' button
           in 'Name' box enter text "teams-config-1"
           and set 'Visible' radio button to "No"
           note: self-registration is by default 'No'
           click on 'Save' button at bottom of window

    2. create a `teams.csv` file with two columns: